keatonkraiger/academic-website-generator/README.md

 # Academic Website Generator

-A lightweight, YAML-based static website generator designed specifically for academic websites.
+A lightweight, YAML-based static website generator designed predominantly for academic websites.
 This tool converts simple YAML data files into a professional academic website without requiring direct HTML manipulation.
-The current version was descigned specifically for [LPAC](https://sites.psu.edu/eecslpac/) at Penn State.
+The current version was descigned specifically for [LPAC](https://sites.psu.edu/eecslpac/) at Penn State though it can be easily adapted.

 ## Quick Start